daviddao/deep-autonomous-driving-papers/README.md

 > Introduces the DeepTracking framework.
 A RNN can be trained to track objects (even when occluded) only using the raw sensory input.

-> - Architecture: 3-layer GRU RNN
+> - Architecture: 3-layer CNN-GRU RNN
 > - Input: Raw occupancy map
 > - Output: Object map